 A new milestone achieved: I found a movie on TV last night that I started watching almost by accident.
 In the first few minutes I suspected it had elements of postmodernism so I continued watching it.
 As the movie continued I recognized more and more elements and felt proud of myself that I finally managed to recognize postmodernism when I saw it.
 The movie was Earth Girls Are Easy by Julien Temple.

 The story line starts by 3 extraterrestrials crashing into a pool of an L.A.
 Valley girl.
 It has a borderline parody effect as the aliens are getting excited by images of stereotypical 80s Californian women and commenting that they are still quite attractive even though they lack body hair.
-The aliens are covered in fur – each in his own colour which will later be subtly emphasised but some racial puns.
+The aliens are covered in fur – each in his own color which will later be subtly emphasized by some racial puns.

 It has a lot of references to pop culture e.g. the main character explaining why the aliens did not have last names by saying a common phrase as “you know, like Cher” referencing a popular singer famous for her unique name at the time.

-Embedded advertisements are laid into the context of the movie so in some scenes frames if taken out of context one could easily think that it was a billboard or newspaper ad.
+Embedded advertisements are laid into the context of the movie.
+In some scene frames, if taken out of context, one could easily think that it was a billboard or newspaper ad.

 Intertextuality i.e. segments of movies and TV shows are displayed in the movie directly or reacted again as part of the story line.
 The dream or better yet nightmare of the main caracter in black and white with references to various SF movies or storylines depicted in other movies (e.g. the robot from The Lost Planet).

-I might not have been very impressed by the story line of a human female falling in love with a Mr. Right who, well happens to be, an alien – but the fact that I recognized postmodernity elements in it, I had fun watching it by naming those elements in my head.
+I might not have been very impressed by the story line of a human female falling in love with a Mr. Right who, well happens to be, an alien.
+The fact that I recognized post-modernity elements in it, made watching it fun: by naming those elements in my head.